velizartodorov/VendingMachine/README.md

 For now, there are a few containers - water, beans, tea, milk, and sugar.
 When a certain container is chosen, the amount in the container decreases.
 If the container is empty, an exception is thrown to notify the user.

+## Contribution strategy 🌿

+The work is being done directly on the `master` branch.
+It's a hobby project, so nothing sophisticated is planned (for now). 😉 In the Git messages you can find the following emojis,
+meaning:

+* 🔨 - refactoring
+* ✨ - feature
+* 🐛 - bug fixed
+* 📚 - update `README.MD`
+* ✅ - update tests